juliesymons/juliesymons/GettingStarted.md

 All field operations are expressed using operators.
 An *operator* combines one or more tensor fields to create a new tensor field.

+### Built-in Operators

 For example, the `+` operator can be used to combine two tensor fields with the same shape and tensor order into a new field with the same shape and order, where each tensor element is the sum of the corresponding tensor elements in the operands.
 The `*` operator can be used to multiply every element in a matrix by a constant 2.
-The tutorial at `libcog/operators/Algebraic.scala` shows some of these simple algebraic operators.
+The tutorial at `libcog/operators/Algebraic.scala` shows the use of a few of the algebraic operators.

-`+ - * / %`
+The algebraic operators: `+ - * / %`

 For the comparison operators, such as `>=`, see tutorial example `libcog/operators/Comparison.scala`.
 Note, the equality and inequality operators in cct are `===` and `!===`.
 These operators along with algebraic operators, the feedback operator (`<==`), and the outer product operator (`^`) are defined in the *cct-core* CogOperatorAPI.

 The *cct-core* library has many other built-in operators.
 This includes transcendental operators, complex operators, transformations, convolutions, operators for signal processing and cognitive models.
 These are defined in the CogFunctionAPI.

-Examples in this tutorial include `Trigonometric.scala` and `MinMax.scala`. `Complex.scala` shows use of the operators, such as `fft`, on complex fields.
+Examples of operators in this tutorial include `Trigonometric.scala` and `MinMax.scala`. `Complex.scala` shows use of the operators on complex fields, such as `fft`.
 The `Convolve.scala` tutorial shows convolution and cross-correlation.
 The `DotProduct.scala` example shows some of the dot product functions.
 Several tutorial examples show transformation operations, such as indexing, field and tensor reductions, reshaping, downsampling and upsampling. `MatrixOps.scala` shows a few matrix operations.
 And `CentralGradient_BackwardDivergence.scala` is an example demonstrating the use of the central gradient, forward gradient, and its adjoint - the backward divergence operator.

-### feedback operator
+### The Feedback Operator

 `<==`

 explain, and mention which tutorial to see

-### user-defined GPU operators
+### User-defined GPU Operators

 `GPUOperator`

-### user-defined CPU operators
+### User-defined CPU Operators

 `Operator`